simone-contorno/tesi/README.md

 ![stopped_state_img](https://user-images.githubusercontent.com/83269499/124389068-d854f500-dce5-11eb-83e9-98397375cc18.png)

-Now, to see what happen when a module terminates unexpectedly: run again a module and, if the module that you ran open a window you can try to close it, otherwise you can open the task manager, search the name of the module and terminate it.
+Now, to see what happen when a module terminates unexpectedly: run again a module and, if the module that you ran open a window you can try to close it, otherwise you can open the task manager, search the name of the module, and terminate it.
 You will see a message like this one:

 ![error_massage_img](https://user-images.githubusercontent.com/83269499/124388789-ad1dd600-dce4-11eb-976f-328d5c6d0171.png)